verement/etamoo/README.md

 | `-f llvm`             | Use GHC's LLVM backend to compile the code    |
 | `-f 64bit`            | Enable 64-bit MOO integers                    |

-EtaMOO has non-Haskell dependencies on two external libraries: _libpcre_ (with UTF-8 support enabled) for regular expression matching, and, possibly, _libcrypt_ (often part of the standard libraries) for the MOO `crypt()` built-in function.
-You should ensure you have these available before installing EtaMOO (e.g. on Debian-derived systems, `sudo apt-get install libpcre3-dev`).
+EtaMOO has non-Haskell dependencies on three external libraries: _liblmdb_ for database persistence, _libpcre_ (with UTF-8 support enabled) for regular expression matching, and, possibly, _libcrypt_ (often part of the standard libraries) for the MOO `crypt()` built-in function.
+You should ensure you have these available before installing EtaMOO (e.g. on Debian-derived systems, `sudo apt-get install liblmdb-dev libpcre3-dev`).

 Hacking
 -------